The Yuneec Typhoon Q500 drone is among a very special breed of drones that provide the user with a lot of options.

 The DJI drones have always been within the upper bracket of the drone market, and the Phantom 3 is said to be a rival that can match the Q500.

-This is true only from a flight performance standpoint, managing to reach the same limits as the Q500, however it falls short when it comes to camera performance, not being able to reach the 4K maximum resolution with the standard model.
+This is true only from a flight performance standpoint, managing to reach the same limits as the Q500, however, it falls short when it comes to camera performance, not being able to reach the 4K maximum resolution with the standard model.
 You can, however, get a 4K camera with the Phantom 3 series, but the price goes significantly higher.
 If you want to get much more familiar with the most famous DJI’s drone series, we suggest that you also check out our Phantom 3 series, in-depth review.

 If you like this product you can find and purchase it on Amazon.